A Guide to the Best Stamped Concrete Color Combinations

 Choosing your stamped concrete colors is one of the most exciting parts of the design process, but a few common missteps can keep you from getting the look you want.
 Knowing what to watch out for can make all the difference between a good result and a great one.
 Let’s walk through some of the most frequent mistakes homeowners make so you can feel confident in your color choices and absolutely love your new outdoor space for years to come.

-Settling for a Single, Flat Color
+Mistake: Settling for a Single, Flat Color

 One of the biggest mistakes is choosing a single, uniform color for your stamped concrete.
 While it might seem like the simplest option, a flat color can often look artificial and lack the character of natural materials.
 Think about real flagstone or cobblestone; they have subtle variations in tone that give them depth and authenticity.
 Using a base color with a secondary, darker release agent creates beautiful highlights and lowlights that make the texture pop.
 This multi-toned approach is key to achieving a rich, natural look that truly mimics high-end stone or brick, as you can see in our project gallery.

-Ignoring Your Home’s Existing Palette
+Mistake: Ignoring Your Home’s Color Scheme

 Your new patio or driveway doesn’t exist in a vacuum.
 It needs to feel like a natural extension of your home.
 A common error is selecting a color without considering your house’s exterior paint, roof color, trim, or any existing brick or stonework.
 Instead of trying to find an exact match, which can be tricky, aim for a complementary color scheme.
 Pulling a secondary color from your home’s stone facade or choosing a tone that harmonizes with your trim can create a cohesive and polished look.
 Our 2D/3D designs can help you visualize how different palettes will work with your home before making a final decision.

-Skipping the Sample Testing Step
+Mistake: Skipping the All-Important Sample Test

 This one is a biggie: never commit to a color without seeing a physical sample at your home.
 Colors can look dramatically different on a computer screen or under showroom lights than they will in the natural sunlight of your backyard.
 The amount of sun and shade your space gets throughout the day will influence how the color appears.
 Asking for a sample and placing it where the concrete will be installed allows you to see how it looks in the morning, afternoon, and evening.
 This simple step is your best insurance against color surprises and ensures the final product is exactly what you envisioned.